rosen-bridge/utils/packages/tx-pot/README.md

 };
 ```

-This function only processes transaction with `signed` and `sent` statues.
+This function only processes transactions with `signed` and `sent` statuses.

-Transactions with `signed` status will be validated by submit validators (if any is registered) and if all validators allow, it will be submitted to the network and it's status will be updated to `sent`.
+Transactions with `signed` status will be validated by the submit validators (if any are registered) and if all are passed, it will be submitted to the network and its status will be updated to `sent`.

 Processing `sent` transactions is a bit more complicated.
 There are three cases.

-If the transaction is mined and confirmed enough, it's status will be updated to `completed`.
+If the transaction is mined and confirmed enough, its status will be updated to `completed`.

-If the transaction is mined but enough confirmation is not passed yet, the `lastCheck` column is updated to current height of the blockchain.
+If the transaction is mined but enough confirmation is not passed yet, the `lastCheck` column is updated to the current height of the blockchain.

 If the transaction is not mined, it will be searched for in mempool.
-If it is in mempool, the `lastCheck` column is updated to current height of the blockchain.
+If it is in mempool, the `lastCheck` column is updated to the current height of the blockchain.
-If it is not in mempool, transaction will be validated.
+If it is not in mempool, the transaction will be validated.

-There may be two validations in here.
+There may be two validations here.
-First one is the chain validation, which is `isTxValid` function in network interface (described in [Network Interface
+The first one is the chain validation, which is the `isTxValid` function in the network interface (described in [Network Interface
 ](#istxvalid)).
-Second one is any registered validator by superior package (see [#transaction-validations](#transaction-validations) for more details).
+The second one is any registered validator by the superior package (see [#transaction-validations](#transaction-validations) for more details).
 **Note that submit validators won't be checked in here**.

 If the transaction is still valid, it will be submitted to the network.
-If it's not, the `lastCheck` column will be checked and only if enough blocks is passed from it, the status will be updated to `invalid`.
+If it's not, the `lastCheck` column will be checked and only if enough blocks are passed from it, the status will be updated to `invalid`.

-There are other statuses for transactions, but they will not be processed by `TxPot` and the superior package should process them itself.
+There are other statuses for transactions, but they will not be processed by `TxPot` and the the superior package should process them itself.
 It is recommended to process them before calling `update`:

 ```ts
 const txPotJob = async () => {